 Introduction

 Live your cowboy dream on this ranch holiday in Wyoming!
-You can learn barrel racing, lassoing, will go on trail rides in the beautiful area surrounding the ranch an will spend a night in the mountains.
-You can learn to work with cows and will help with the training of the horses.
-Riders of all levels are welcome, all riders will get instruction on western riding and more experienced riders can help train young horses.
+You can learn barrel racing, lassoing, will go on trail rides in the beautiful area surrounding the ranch and you will help with the training of the horses.
+Riders of all levels are welcome, all riders will get instruction on western riding and groundwork.
+The ranch owner was trained by Ray Hunt and will teach you all about natural horsemanship.
 You will also go to Cody to visit the rodeo!
+If you’re interested, there is an opportunity to see the Wild Mustangs of Wyoming.

 Ride Facts